crossplane/upjet/docs/generating-a-provider.md

     make submodules
     ```

-1. To setup your provider name and group run the `./hack/prepare.sh`
+1. To setup your provider name and group run the `./hack/helpers/prepare.sh`
 script from the repository root to prepare the code.

     ```bash
-    ./hack/prepare.sh
+    PROVIER=github ./hack/helpers/prepare.sh
     ```

 1. Ensure your organization name is correct in the `Makefile` for the